Doughnuts (with Pumpkin and Sweet Potato)

 In a medium bowl, whisk together the flour, baking soda, baking powder, and cinnamon.
 Add to the pumpkin mixture and mix until completely incorporated.

-Pour the batter into a gallon-sized plastic bag (or pastry bag if you have one!) and cut the bottom tip off of one side of the bag.
+Pour the batter into a gallon-sized plastic bag and cut the bottom tip off of one side of the bag.
 Squeeze the batter through, into the doughnut mold.
+(Or you can just use a spoon.)
 Bake until the tops are lightly browned and a toothpick comes out clean when inserted, 20 to 25 minutes.
 Turn the doughnuts out onto a rack to cool.
-Repeat with the remaining batter.
+Repeat with any remaining batter.
 When cool, dust with confectioners’ sugar.

 Store in an airtight container at room temperature for up to 2 days, or freeze for up to 1 month.